Bachelor of Science in Education: Early Childhood

 Early Childhood Education Emphasis

 The M.Ed. program with an emphasis in early childhood education is designed to enable candidates to further their competencies as teachers or program administrators in public and private early childhood program.
-The program also prepares them for positions in community agencies that support families courses are as follows.
-The minimum required and recommended complete the Required Core Competencies and Capstone Course as above.
+The program also prepares them for positions in community agencies that support families and young children.
+The minimum required and recommended courses are as follows.
+Students must complete the required Core Competencies and Capstone Course as listed above.

 The field of early childhood education has experienced a marked increase in the demand for highly qualified and professional prepared educators.
 As research continues to focus on the crucial early years of development, the need for trained professionals in early care and education will continue to rise.
 Early childhood graduates at all degree levels are attractive candidates for employment in a variety of educational positions.
 The downward extension of ages of schooling opens employment opportunities in the public and private sector.
 Future expansions of opportunities in schools are tied to population growth, increased specialization of services, and reduction in ratios between professional staff and children served.
 Additional career opportunities exist for early childhood educators in specialized childcare, private family care, instruction and training, corporations, self-owned businesses, and family- focused public and private agencies.
 Qualified early childhood educators can and do make a powerful difference in the lives of families and children.